Psychological Science

 Investigate various theories of psychology, developmental stages, and adolescent adjustment.

-The Bachelor of Science in Psychology degree will prepare you through challenging topics such as the fundamentals of human behavior, the scientific methods for studying behavior, and the individual characteristics that make human beings unique.
+The Bachelor of Science in Psychological Science degree will prepare you through challenging topics such as the fundamentals of human behavior, the scientific methods for studying behavior, and the individual characteristics that make human beings unique.
 You’ll gain concrete skills in APA style writing, working with statistics, and designing an experiment.

 Gardner-Webb University’s School of Psychological Science and Counselor Education offers a supportive community for learning.
 We’re dedicated to promoting Christian values in an environment of intellectual curiosity.
 We care about nurturing the whole person and encouraging lifelong learning.